Trifecta in Tribulation – (MANGER Part 4)

 The ultimate test of whether we are treating aliens properly is really the “golden rule”.
 Are we treating the aliens the same as a native born?
 Are we loving the alien as ourselves?
 Do we recognize that we once (or at the very least our forefathers) were once aliens?
 There is no equivocation about how we are to treat the aliens and God makes it explicit that this treatment is tied to the core of who God is.
 If we wish to claim the Lord of the Hebrew Scriptures and the Bible as our God, we have no choice but to treat the aliens as a native-born, and to love them as ourselves.

-Eternal Greatness, at least that recognized in heaven, may indeed come not through military might, but through a manger.
-How much are nations professing to be great at risk for incurring God’s wrath due to the mistreatment of aliens and the state’s creation of widows and orphans under their purview?
+Eternal Greatness on a national level, at least that recognized in heaven, may indeed come not through military might, but through hospitality.
+How much are nations professing to be great at risk for incurring God’s wrath due to the mistreatment of aliens and the state’s creation of widows and orphans under it’s purview?

 Happy PS Day